Lipstick: Ingredients

 Lipstick contains wax, oils, antioxidants, and emollients.
-Wax provides the structure to the solid lipstick.
+Wax provides structure to solid lipstick.
 Lipsticks may be made from several waxes such as beeswax, ozokerite, and candelilla wax.
 Because of its high melting point, carnauba wax is a key ingredient in terms of strengthening the lipstick.
 Various oils and fats are used in lipsticks, such as olive oil, mineral oil, cocoa butter, lanolin, and petrolatum.

 Lipsticks get their colors from a variety of pigments and lake dyes including, but not limited to bromo acid, D&C Red No. 21, Calcium Lake such as D&C Red 7 and D&C Red 34, and D&C Orange No. 17.
 Pink lipsticks are made by mixing white titanium dioxide and red shades.
 Both organic and inorganic pigments are employed.

 Matte lipsticks contain more filling agents like silica but do not have many emollients.
 Creme lipsticks contain more waxes than oils.
 Sheer and long lasting lipsticks contain more oil, while long lasting lipsticks also contain silicone oil, which seals the colors to the wearer's lips.
 Glossy lipstick contains more oil to give a shiny finish to the lips.

 Shimmery or frost lipstick may contain mica, silica, and synthetic pearl particles, such as bismuth oxychloride, to give them a glittery or shimmering shine.

 Lipstick is made from grinding and heating ingredients.
 Then heated waxes are added to the mix for texture.
 Oils and lanolin are added for specific formula requirements.
 Afterwards, the hot liquid is poured into a metal mold.
 The mixture is then chilled.
 Once they have hardened, they are heated in flame for half a second to create a shiny finish and to remove imperfections.